Asian Women's Handball Championship

 The AHF Asian Women's Handball Championship is a biennial continental handball competition contested by the senior women's national teams of the members of Asian Handball Federation (AHF).
 Since 2018, it also includes teams from Oceania.
 The competition also serves as a qualifying tournament for the IHF World Women's Handball Championship.

-The current champion is South Korea, which won its 16th title at the 2022 tournament.
+The current champion is Japan, which won its 2nd title at the 2024 tournament.